morganjwilliams/pyrolite/docs/source/dev/future.rst

             geospatial or geostatistical functionality here.

-:mod:`pyrolite.util.alphamelts`

-  * Wrapper for the :code:`alphaMELTS` executable
-  * Working with :code:`alphaMELTS` tables
-  * Links to *under-development* python-MELTS.

-  .. note:: There are some great things happening on the MELTS-for-scripting front;
-            these utilities will be intended to link your data to these tools.

 On the Horizon, Potential Future Updates
 ----------------------------------------

 These are a number of features which are in various stages of development, which are planned be integrated over the longer term.

-:mod:`pyrolite.plot`

-  A few improvements to plotting functionality are on the horizon, including native integration of a ternary projection for :mod:`matplotlib`.

 :mod:`pyrolite.geochem.magma`